Dinosaur Ridge is ready for visitors to safely wander and wonder, explore and experience.

 Monitoring Lines & Visitors

-- We will be enforcing social distancing recommendations and limiting the number of visitors on tours and in the exhibit halls and gift shop.
+- We still recommend social distancing on tours and in the exhibit halls and gift shop.